yhr91/lagom/about/index.md

 I have enjoyed the past [three years](https://www.linkedin.com/in/yusuf-roohani-bb195231/) in industry applying these skills towards compound screening, biomarker identification and systems pharmacology modeling.
 Along the way, I've had some success in designing robust machine learning systems that fit a healthcare context - from discovery all the way to diagnostics.

 I like being outdoors: I run, bike and swim but have never done a triathlon.
 I like to read: especially history, historical fiction and tax law.
-I also enjoy lanugages but I am not as good as my wife who speaks at least five.
+I also enjoy languages but I am not as good as my wife who speaks at least five.